Vibrant Geraniums are a Mainstay of the Spring to Fall Garden

 Interspecific Caliope and Caliente Geranium

-- Caliente-Developed for high heat conditions, colors are bright, look for Hot Coral, Orange, Lavender.
-In southern regions give even these afternoon shade.
+- Caliente-Developed for high heat conditions, colors are bright; look for Hot Coral, Orange, and Lavender.
+In southern regions give, even these afternoon shade.

 If you are interested in growing more geraniums, here is a research piece from the University of Florida.
 If your interest includes using annual bedding plants other than Geraniums, this post may be helpful.
 To see their whole article go here.

 These are zonal geraniums with outstanding foliage.
 You grow these because you love the unique foliage features.
 In fact, many fanciers cut the rather strident blooms as soon as they appear.
 The foliage is brilliant and often, in the US, hard to find.
 You also grow these if you are the owner of a true Victorian garden.
 This information comes from the website “A Garden For The House.”
 There is a lot more detail to be had.